 116 Hoke Smith, Athens, Ga 30602

-- Your publication will be published to the Extension publications website and Publications on Demand system, and you will be emailed a link to the final publication.
+- Your publication will be published to the Extension publication website and Print on Demand catalog.

 - You will be contacted every three years to review your publication to ensure it remains up-to-date.